o3tz1/dotfiles/README.md

-# dotfiles
+# Personal dotfiles
 ***
 Nothing fancy.
-At the moment has dotfiles for bashrc and vimrc
+At the moment has dotfiles for bashrc and vimrc.

+## Vim Plugins
+* plasticboy/vim-markdown
+* Valloric/YouCompleteMe
+* scrooloose/nerdtree

 ***